Sponsored Research Agreements

 Clinical trials, generally funded by pharmaceutical and medical device companies, are an important part of the Food and Drug Administration (FDA) approval process to ensure the safety and efficacy of the drug or device being brought to market.

 Other sponsored research is generally funded by pharmaceutical and medical device companies, and are typically initiated after a PI has submitted a proposal to the sponsor.

-OSP is responsible for the review negotiation, and execution of CTAs and SRAs.
-The department is responsible for completing and submitting to OSP the Review & Approval (R&A) Form, negotiating the budget with the sponsor, and submitting the requisite documents to the appropriate review boards (Institutional Review Board, Animal Welfare Committee, etc.).
+The Contracts team is responsible for the review negotiation, and execution of CTAs and SRAs.
+The department is responsible for completing and submitting to Contracts the Review & Approval (R&A) Form, negotiating the budget with the sponsor, and submitting the requisite documents to the appropriate review boards (Institutional Review Board, Animal Welfare Committee, etc.).

 Departments should forward all CTA/SRA drafts - and company contact information - to their Sponsored Projects Specialist for review and negotiation.
 While the Specialist is negotiating the agreement, the department should be concurrently completing its responsibilities as detailed above.

 Typical components of a CTA/SRA are as follows:

 All CTAs are agreements between the University and the sponsor.
 The PI may be named as an employee of the University, but will not be a named party to the Agreement.

 UTHealth is accredited by the Association for the Accreditation of Human Research Protection Programs (AAHRPP).
 As such, all CTAs and SRAs executed by the University must include standards which address AAHRPP’s overarching principles for protecting human research participants.